Syncing Multiple Computers

 Commercial and Non-Commercial users will not be able to get guaranteed perfect software sync, but can get sync that is usually within 1-3 frames by using network nodes such as the OSC In CHOP/OSC Out CHOP or OSC In DAT/OSC Out DAT, and make sure to use Multicast as the network protocol.
-For the OSC CHOPs, but sure to set the Minimum Target and Maximum Target parameters to 0 (or turn of queuing, available in future builds) to ensure there is no latency added to your data by the OSC In CHOP.
+For the OSC CHOPs, but sure to turn off queuing to ensure there is no latency added to your data by the OSC In CHOP.
 The vast majority of projects use this type of sync, because the content and/or display setup doesn't display 1-3 frame sync errors.
 If displays are far apart, or content moves slowly, perfect sync often isn't needed.

 Hardware sync is used to ensure that all displays update their content at the same time, and ensure that one doesn't update it's content without the others being ready to update their content.
 This may be necessary for arrays of displays (such as a Christie Microtile Wall) with fast moving content.
 Without hardware sync displays may refresh at different times, adding up to 1 frame of sync error to the content.
 To achieve hardware sync you will need Quadro GPUs with Quadro Sync cards.
 For more information on hardware sync refer to the Hardware Frame Lock article.